Eco-Narratives

 • Discussion of how behaviors or viewpoints may change based on new insights about wilderness

 The paper must be a minimum 1,000 words with a copy of all written text uploaded to the Pilot dropbox in a Word document or your work will not be graded.
 Remember to cite all sources, include relevant digital media on your website (images, video, etc.), and format your essay in a clear and visually appealing design.
+You will be assessed according to the following criteria: content, reflection, connections, organization, and clarity of writing

-Due Sunday, Oct 16
+Due Sunday, Nov 3

 Picture